Narquelion/lpl-training/assignments/hw1/readme.md

 | c1 | d2 | a1 | b2 |
 | d1 | a2 | b1 | c2 |

 As you can see, this results in each item being paired twice with each condition.
-After this, we would randomize each row of trials, or if we wanted to be extra cautious, map our combinations onto a balanced Latin square.
+After this, we would randomize each row of trials.

 ### 1.2a